Šibenik Cathedral: Second phase with Juraj Dalmatinac (1441 - 1473)

-Initially, it was conceived as a simple church.
-In the period between 1441 and 1473 the construction was directed by Giorgio Orsini, who was invited to come from Venice as the investors were not satisfied with the beginning of the work.
-His first contract in 1441 was concluded for a period of 6 years to build just a simple church, but another contract of 10 years followed the first one in 1446.
-The investors considered that too little for the money spent, so Giorgio altered the plan: he enlarged the cathedral with a side nave and apses, so that the ground plan of the cathedral was in the shape of a cross, and prepared it for the dome, built the presbytery, sanctuary and his masterpiece, the baptistery.
-With tremendous skill, Giorgio da Sebenico combined architectural and decorative elements to create a unified entity.
-Giorgio combined several artistic elements in the ground plan: the Lion Gate was inspired by the abbey of San Leonardo di Siponto (Puglia), the central nave by Trogir cathedral, an eagle over the main entrance as the John the Evangelist's symbol, the San Marco cathedral in Venice as one side nave and the Hagia Sophia in Constantinople as the other side nave.
+The investors considered that too little for the money spent, so Juraj Dalmatinac altered the plan: With tremendous skill, he combined architectural and decorative elements to create a unified entity.
+Juraj Dalmatinac combined several artistic elements in the ground plan: the Lion Gate was inspired by the Abbey of San Leonardo di Siponto (Puglia), the central nave by Trogir Cathedral, an eagle over the main entrance as the John the Evangelist's symbol, the St Mark's Basilica as one side nave and the Hagia Sophia in Constantinople as the other side nave.
 He constructed the western main portal, the northern portal (The Lion Gate) and the first chapel.
 The western main portal was decorated by Bonino da Milano, first master mason, with statues of Christ and the twelve apostles.
 The current bronze door was created in 1967 by the Šibenik sculptor Grga Antunac.

 The motif of the northern portal, called the Lion Gate, are Adam and Eve standing on two lions, which is also seen at the Trogir Cathedral, but here Adam and Eve are on columns over the lions.
-These statues, together with St. Jacob and St. Peter, are the work of Juraj Dalmatinac, as he is called in Croatia.
+These statues, together with St. Jacob and St. Peter, are the work of Juraj Dalmatinac.
 The statue of Eve draws the attention of onlookers as she has a belly button, while, according to the Bible, she was conceived from a rib of Adam.
 The bronze doors were made in 1967 by the Šibenik sculptor Grga Antunac.
 The coats of arms of two bishops and of the procurator of then-church of St. Saviour in Šibenik were placed over the Lion Gate.